How to get rid of acne on the face?

 Preventing acne involves a combination of daily care and healthy lifestyle choices:

-- Accessory hygiene : Change your pillowcases regularly, clean your makeup brushes and avoid touching your face with dirty hands.
+- Accessory hygiene: Change your pillowcases regularly, clean your make-up brushes and avoid touching your face with dirty hands.

 Conclusion